dvops/terraform-starter-kit/README.md

     # And interactively choose an env, then the first layer, 001_vpc
     # Then 'plan' or 'apply'

 This will plan or build the infrastructure.
-When finished, run `./do` again, but choose to destroy.
-Then,
+When finished, teardown the infrastructure.

+    ./do # follow prompts to destroy
     ./do teardown

 This will remove the cleanup the state bucket in S3.